eytanohana/Graph-Algorithms/README.md

 <img src="static/clothing-topo.png" width="30%"/>

+We can see there are many valid outputs for this digraph/problem:
+1. underwear, pants, socks, shoes, shirt, jacket
+1. underwear, shirt, jacket, pants, socks, shoes
+1. underwear, shirt, jacket, socks, pants, shoes
+1. socks, underwear, pants, shirt, shoes, jacket
+1. socks, underwear, pants, shoes, shirt, jacket

+and the list goes on.

+"underwear, pants, shoes, socks, shirt, jacket" would be invalid since shoes comes before socks in the order but socks points to shoes in the graph.

+The ordering we get is known as a topological sort of the graph and the algorithm that solves this problem is unsurprisingly called [Toposort](Topo-Sort.ipynb) and is actually a very simple algorithm to understand.

+---

 * Basic Traversals - Topological Sort
 * Spanning Trees i.e. BFS and DFS Traversals
  - single shortest path